zztin/sinterklaas/README.md

 - Simple command line interface

 ## Installation
+1. Open "Terminal", go to a directory where you want to store this tool.
-Clone the repository and make sure you have Python 3 installed.
+2. Clone the repository and make sure you have Python 3 installed.

 ```bash
 git clone <your repo url>